 is available for Apple

-Compatibility: Requires iOS 7.0 or later (Compatible with iPhone, iPad, and iPod touch) and the Android 3.0 and up on your Android device.
+Compatibility: Requires iOS 9.0 or later on Apple iPad and Android version 4.4 and up on your Android device.

 Focus On: Teacher Resources|